 Is the Costa Verde Express Worth It?

-If you are looking for a once-in-a-lifetime experience and have pennies to spare, then definitely.
-There is very little that can beat a slow journey through northern Spain.
-Train journeys are definitely a wonderful way to see this part of the country!
+If you are looking for a once-in-a-lifetime experience and have pennies to spare, definitely.
+There is very little that can beat a slow train journey through northern Spain.
+After six days exploring this surprisingly unknown part of the country, I can see why people wax lyrical about Galicia, Asturias, and the Basque Country.
+A beacon of authenticity in the world’s most visited country.

 MORE TRAVEL RESOURCES FOR VISITING SPAIN AND SURROUNDINGS